🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Journal and pen or a short story book for wind-down reading.

 Pro tip: If candles are a no-go, try a soft-glow nightlight or salt lamp.
-Cozy lighting transforms the space instantly.
+Cozy lighting changes the mood of a room almost instantly.

 7. Tech & Comfort: The “We Thought of Everything” Basket